 Get your Stimulus Payment Status

 You can no longer track your stimulus payment as the IRS is no longer issuing them.
-During 2020 and 2021, the IRS had updated the tool each time a new stimulus package was signed into law.
+During 2020 and 2021, the IRS updated the tool each time a new stimulus package was signed into law.
 The linked IRS tool would display the status of the most recent stimulus check.
-Since the IRS is no longer issuing payments, check to see if you were issued a payment via your IRS account.
+Since the IRS is no longer issuing payments, check to see if you were issued payment via your IRS account.

 B: Additional stimulus payment lookup option

-You may be able to see a processed payment of your stimulus checks via your IRS Account; see steps to create your IRS Account.
+You may be able to see a processed payment of your stimulus checks via your IRS Account; see the steps to create your IRS Account.